DesperatePeter/starsector-advanced-weapon-control/README.md

 If you'd like to review my code and give me some hints what I could improve, please do!
 Also, feel free to create PRs!

 If you happen to know how to make good videos, I'd very much appreciate if you could make a nice video showcasing the features of this mod.
-If you came here from the Starsecor mod forum, you know why I'm asking for this xD
+If you came here from the Starsector mod forum, you know why I'm asking for this xD

 As you might know, writing the code is the easy part.
 Making sure that it works properly is where the challenge lies.
 I'm grateful for any help with testing this mod.
-If you're willing to test unstable versions, while I'm working on the mode, I usually release some pre-release builds.
-If you want to give me life feedback, you can DM me on Discord @Jannes#9184)

 Do you have an idea for a cool new firing mode?
 Please feel free to contribute them!
 Just follow the following steps: